ganeshspatil77/upswing_CRUD_Operation/README.md

 ## Any trade‑offs or alternative approaches you considered

-- Using a single store for all modules instead of a separate store for each module.
+- An alternative to NgRx is using Angular’s built-in signal, computed, and effect APIs directly within a service as a reactive state container, or using ComponentStore from NgRx for a lightweight, scoped state management solution